A Future-Fit Business sells no goods or services that emit greenhouse gases as a direct consequence of their use.

 There is no longer any doubt that the systematically increasing concentration of greenhouse gases (GHGs) in the atmosphere resulting from combustion and other human-caused processes is contributing to climate change and ocean acidification.
 Companies should respond accordingly, to ensure that their products cause no GHG emissions when used as intended.

 Products powered by electricity may indirectly cause GHG emissions if the electricity derives from fossil fuels, but the products are not themselves forcing that.
-Hence the focus here is on products that emit GHGs as a direct consequence of their use, such as:
+The focus here is on products that emit GHGs as a direct consequence of their use.

 Why this goal is needed...

-Even at the end of a products lifespan it can emit large amounts of GHGs.
+Even at the end of their useful life some products emit large amounts of GHGs.